m-lamonaca/programming-notes/docs/dotnet/C#/C#.md

 var first = numbers[0];
 ```

-**NOTE**: Normally, C# won’t allow to use `stackalloc` outside of code marked as unsafe, since it allocates memory on the stack producing a pointer.
+> **Note**: Normally, C# won’t allow to use `stackalloc` outside of code marked as unsafe, since it allocates memory on the stack producing a pointer.
 However, the compiler makes an exception to this rule when assigning the pointer produced by a `stackalloc` expression directly into a span.

 The fact that `Span<T>` and `ReadOnlySpan<T>` are both `ref struct` types ensures that a span cannot outlive its containing stack frame, guaranteeing that the stack frame on which the stack-allocated memory lives will not vanish while there are still outstanding references to it.